By Benjamin Krudwig

 This year marks five years since I began spinning.
 Over the years I have progressed (as most spinners do) from spinning chunky and uneven yarns to finer and more consistent yarns.
 Recently, I wanted to spin some bulky yarn for a wall hanging.
 I realized that I needed to retrain myself on how to spin this type of yarn.

-This DVD from Maggie Casey helped jog my memory for this project:
+Maggie Casey's DVD "Big and Lofty Yarns" helped jog my memory for this project:

 I used my bulky front maiden and flyer to be sure that my yarn would fit through the orifice.
 I also used an extra slow whorl to slow down my spinning, since I tend to treadle pretty fast.
 If you're already a slow spinner, you may only need to use a medium whorl.